 4. Discussion

 The use case demonstration provides just one example of the type of rigorous analysis that can be obtained by utilizing the simUAS image rendering workflow.
-It is important to note that the data and results associated in this experiment are closely coupled to the texture and topography of the scene.
+It is important to note that the results of this experiment are closely coupled to the texture and topography of the scene.
 Future work will vary these independent variables to assess their effect on point cloud accuracy.

 The first conclusion from this example experiment is that the error and standard deviation of error are larger for points outside of the area of interest, which in this experiment was -50 m to 50 m in both the x and y directions.
-This is shown in the spatial error plot in Figure 7.
+This is shown in the spatial error plot in Figure 8.
 The cause of this error is the poor viewing geometry for imaging these points, where they are only seen at a few camera stations and, even then, only at oblique angles.
 In practice, these points should be included in the final data product with caution, as it is shown here that the errors can be significantly greater than those within the AOI.